 Things We Expect Would Not Be Covered

-There are things that probably shouldn’t be covered under insurance, so it is no surprise that they aren’t.
+There are things that probably shouldn’t be covered under pet health insurance, so it is no surprise that they aren’t.
 These include:

 - Cosmetic or elective surgeries, including tail docking, ear cropping, skin fold removal, anal gland expression or removal, dewclaw removal, and feline declawing